rafaelmgr12/rafaelmgr12/README.md

 ### Hello there 👋, I'm Rafael
-#### I'm a Computational Physicist, Cosmologist,Data Analyst and Data Scientist!
+#### I'm a Computational Physicist, Cosmologist and Data Scientist!

 I am working at Tendências Consultoria, which I conduct data analysis and construct machine learning models to estimate a wide variety of variables.
 Also, I am a graduate student at the University of São Paulo.
 Currently, I'm researching in the Cosmology area.
 More precisely, I do optical data analysis to reconstruct photometric redshift from galaxies using machine learning.